Italian for Undergraduates

 Completing the French, Italian, or Spanish major with Honors allows students to do independent study on a topic they choose, to work closely with a faculty adviser, and to write a researched critically analytical paper.
 For information about completing your major with Honors, please click on the following links:

-Guide to the Honors Program and frequently asked questions
+Guide to the Honors Program and Honors Program Application

 Top